Mark Russell: Career

 Beginning in the early 1960s, he was a regular entertainer at the Shoreham Hotel in Washington, D.C. and did his first PBS show in 1975.
 He was a regular on the 1977 CBS variety show The Starland Vocal Band Show.
 From 1979 to 1984, he was a correspondent on the NBC reality TV show Real People.

 Russell's song parodies employed melodies from old standards with new humorous lyrics pertinent to the subject matter.
-For example, in 1990, following the execution of the Romanian dictator Nicolae Ceaușescu, Russell did a parody song on his show to the tune of "Chattanooga Choo-Choo". ("Pardon me, boys / Are you the cats who shot Ceauşescu?")
+For example, in 1990, following the execution of the Romanian dictator Nicolae Ceaușescu, Russell did a parody song on his show to the tune of "Chattanooga Choo-Choo". ("Pardon me, boys / Are you the cats who shot Ceauşescu? / You made my day / The way you blew him away.")
 Russell himself admitted that most of his jokes and songs are very topical and have "a shelf life shorter than cottage cheese".

-Russell's humor was known for having skewered Democrats and Republicans, as well as third party, independent politicians and other prominent political (and sometimes nonpolitical) figures.
+Russell's humor was known for having skewered Democrats and Republicans, as well as third party and independent politicians and other prominent political (and sometimes nonpolitical) figures.

 Russell was often asked the question "Do you have any writers?"
 His standard response was "Oh, yes.
 I have 535 writers: One hundred in the Senate and 435 in the House of Representatives!"
 When asked if his views on current events are too caustic, Russell replied, "I follow the old newsman's adage.
 As they say, 'I don't make the news.
 I just report it.'
 And in my case, I don't even make the jokes.
 I just report them as they masquerade as news."

 For several years, on the Sunday before Labor Day, Russell made annual appearances on Meet the Press, which was hosted from 1991 to 2008 by Tim Russert, also a Canisius High graduate.